alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### email_reply_to_id (optional)

 This is an email address specified by you to receive replies from your users.
-You need to add at least one email reply-to address before your service can go live.
+You must add at least one email reply-to address before your service can go live.

 To add a reply-to address:

 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).
 1. In the top left corner of the page, check you’re viewing the correct service.
-If not, select __Switch service__ in the top right corner of the page and choose the correct service.
+If not, select __Switch service__ in the top right corner of the page and select the relevant service.
 1. Go to the __Settings__ page.
 1. In the Email section, select __Manage__ on the __Email reply-to addresses__ row.
 1. Select __Add reply-to address__.